samtupy/nvgt/doc/src/advanced/Plugin Creation.md

 As mentioned a couple of times above, NVGT's official repository already contains the infrastructure required to build plugins and integrate them with NVGT's existing build system, complete with the ability to exclude some of your more private plugins from being picked up by the repository.
 While it is not required that one use this setup and in fact one may not want to if they have a better workspace set up for themselves, we certainly recommend it especially if you are making a plugin that you may want to share with the NVGT community.

 ### The plugin directory
-In nvgt's main repository, the plugin directory contains all publically available plugins.
+In nvgt's main repository, the plugin directory contains all publicly available plugins.
 Either if you have downloaded NVGT's repository outside of version control (such as a public release artifact) or if you intend to contribute your plugin to the community by submitting a pull request, you can feel free to use this directory as well.

 Here, each directory is typically one plugin.
 It is not required that this be the case, other directories that are not plugins can also exist here, however any directory within the plugin folder that contains a file called _SConscript will automatically be considered as a plugin by the SConstruct script that builds NVGT.

-The source code in these plugins can be aranged any way you like, as it is the _SConscript file you provide that instructs the system how to build your plugin.
+The source code in these plugins can be arranged any way you like, as it is the _SConscript file you provide that instructs the system how to build your plugin.

 An example _SConscript file for such a plugin might look like this:
 ```